-- 1. Press the "Off" button in the standby window screen. - 2.
+- 1. Press the "Off" button on the Start Ventilation window screen. - 2.
 Shut down timer window will appear

 - 3. Choose "Shut Down" for immediate shut down or cancel. - 4.
 If no option is chosen, the Ventilator will shut down after 5 seconds.